Epigenetics of human development: Recruitment by lncRNA

-Although PRC2 seems to have a very simple mechanism and works on many genes and chromosomes across the genome, it often has very specific binding regions and has been observed to localize to specific genes to cause their repression.
-Recent research shows that it probably does this through the binding of long non coding RNAs (lncRNAs).
-Xist and Hox genes have both been studied extensively and display this mechanism very well.
-The lncRNA that the complex binds does not necessarily need to hybridize to the target region in order to silence it, as evidenced by the PRC2-lncRNA complex working on regions other than the region from which this complex was produced.
-However, the three-dimensional configuration of the RNA often gives the complex specific localization to regions where the RNA is created to bind.

 Repressive function

 PRC2 is a multi-protein complex composed of four major subunits (E2H1/2, SUZ12, EED, and RbAp46/48) and three variable subunits (AEBP2, JARID2, and PCLs).
 The three variable subunits are used for catalysis of enzymatic reactions or binding to specific regions, not for repression of genes or chromatin.
 Similar to a zinc finger, AEBP2 docks onto the major grooves of DNA to assist in binding.
-PRC2 is usually recruited by other proteins or lncRNa and then catalyzes the trimethylation of lysine 27 of histone 3 tails (H3K27me3.
+PRC2 is usually recruited by other proteins or lncRNa and then catalyzes the trimethylation of lysine 27 of histone 3 tails (H3K27me3).
 This methylation is thought to cause repression by steric hindrance of RNA polymerase II.
 Even though the polymerase is not prevented from binding, the polymerase, after beginning transcription, will pause at H3K27me3 marks.
 The short transcript produced by the pausing of the polymerase often recruits regulatory complexes, like PRC2.
 Thus, PRC2 represses by two mechanisms: by directly altering the structure of the chromatin through methylation or by binding of transcripts.